not-sol/open-weather-map/README.md

 # 🌦️ Weather App with OpenWeatherMap API and Vanilla JavaScript

 This is a simple weather app built with vanilla JavaScript.
-It allows users to enter a city name and get current weather data (temperature, humidity, description, and icon) using the [OpenWeatherMap API](https://openweathermap.org/).
+It allows users to enter a city name and get current weather data using the [OpenWeatherMap API](https://openweathermap.org/).

 ---